Poseidon-ZKP/docs.p0xeidon.xyz/README.md

 Then go to folder build/site/
 Drage the index.html file to the browser to view the result.

-**For any changes made within this repo, you must git push first and then run npm run build**
+*For any changes made within this repo, you must git push first and then run npm run build to see the changes.

 # To Add Page
 ```